ralismark/ralismark.github.io/site/posts/promql-rates-of-change.md

 ---
 layout: post
-title: "Which Prometheus rate of change function to use?"
+title: Which Prometheus rate of change function to use?
+excerpt: "rate, irate, delta, deriv, increase, and idelta: what do they mean?"
+date: 2023-03-17
 tags:
-excerpt: "rate, irate, delta, deriv, increase, and idelta: what do they mean?"
 ---

 Prometheus has a large number of PromQL functions all of which roughly mean "rate of change".